Alpha Phi Beta: Controversies

 Based on police investigations from 1991 to 1994, the fraternity was involved in a total of 24 reported violent incidents (which involve weapons such as clubs, explosives, bladed weapons, among others) between student organizations in the UP Diliman campus.

 In 1998, a UP student died following a hazing conducted by members of the fraternity, some of which were later imprisoned.

 In 1999, members of the fraternity were mauled by members of Sigma Rho Fraternity.
 The next year, a member of the fraternity was knifed and killed by members of Sigma Rho in front of the UP Law Center.
 There was also another reported instance of a rumble with Sigma Rho in the same year.

-In 2011, a member of the fraternity was attacked near his house during a series of clashes with the Alpha Sigma fraternity.
+In 2011, a member of the fraternity was attacked near his house during a series of clashes with the UP Alpha Sigma fraternity.
 The following year, the two fraternities were involved in another brawl.

 In 2013, the fraternity was implicated in a rumble with Beta Sigma.

 In 2016, the fraternity was involved in a fight with Sigma Rho Fraternity during the UP Law Bar Operations.
 In 2017, the fraternity was again involved in a series of altercations with Sigma Rho for which the two fraternities reportedly kept score of attacks and retaliations.
 The next year, the fraternity was involved in a physical confrontation and car chase with Upsilon Sigma Phi.
 The latter three fraternities, in addition to Alpha Sigma and Scintilla Juris, are considered to have the longest traditional rivalry in the campus.